web2py/py4web/apps/_documentation/static/en/_sources/chapter-10.rst.txt

 body of a comment in a blog) is unsafe, because it can be used to generate cross site scripting (XSS) attacks against other visitors to the page.

-The py4web ``XML`` helper can sanitize our text to prevent injections and escape all tags except those that you explicitly allow.
+In this case the py4web ``XML`` helper can sanitize our text to prevent injections and escape all tags except those that you explicitly allow.
 Here is an
 example: